ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 - `ResizeObserver` - fires when an element is resized (behind a flag in Chrome, not yet supported in other major browsers)
 - `PerformanceObserver` - emits metrics about the performance of the web page (e.g. time to paint, `mark` statements, navigation time...) (supported by all major browsers except Edge)

-Another great benefit of these Observers is that all functions RxJS offers us (e.g. `skip`, `pairwise`, `filter` ...), can be used as well!
+Another great benefit of these observers is that all functions RxJS offers us (e.g. `skip`, `pairwise`, `filter` ...), can be used as well!
-The emitted values of the Observers are collections so we can use functions such as `map`, `filter` and `reduce` there as well.
+The emitted values of the observers are collections so we can use functions such as `map`, `filter` and `reduce` there as well.
 As mentioned in the presentation, these two combined gives us "Collection super powers!".

 ****